lcsdavid/ctf/backdoorctf 2017/imagerev/README.md

 Using python we can count how many "8-tuple of 8-char hex number" (pixels) there is and try each format (height, widht) with height between 1 to 100 (because of letter size).

-(Note that if you try to encrypt images you can see that encryption is creating a huge amount of data which means flag must be very tiny image.)
+(Note that if you try to encrypt images you can see that encryption is creating a huge amount of data which means flag must be a very tiny image.)

 Here is the python [exploit.py][exploit] for more indications.